NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/frictionmodels.md

 these provide the friction tensor used to propagate the dynamics.

-Since the electronic friction concept relies directly upon an approximate interaction of the nuclei with the metal electrons, it is usually necessary to interface with ab-initio data.
+Since the electronic friction concept relies directly upon an approximate interaction of the nuclei with the metal electrons, it is usually necessary to interface with *ab initio* data.
 As detailed in the [MDEF page](@ref mdef-dynamics), there are two ways to obtain friction values, either from the local density friction approximation (LDFA), or from time-dependent